NestorMosqueraBlandon/NestorMosqueraBlandon/README.md

 - - AWS (SQS, LAMBDAS, RDS, Elastic Beanstalked And many more...)
 - - Puppteer / Cypress.

 👋 Do you want me to contribute to your project?
-Email me at: nevo@novu.co
+Email me at: contact@nestormosquera.co